c4-project/c4f/docs/commands/c/replace-header.rst

 .. code-block:: console

-   $ act-c replace-header -header-file HEADERFILE TESTFILE
+   $ act-c replace-header -header HEADERFILE TESTFILE

 This command also takes the usual standard arguments.